slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Shut off the phone when meeting w/ someone. listen Avoid mindless Internet surfing.
 Shut off email notifications.
 Declare an email holiday.
-Do stuff in batches.

-At the start of every day, define three outcomes you want to accomplish (not to-dos; actual outcomes).
-When you limit yourself to just three outcomes, you force yourself to prioritize and focus on what’s actually important.
-Instead of focusing on doing more things, focus on doing the right things.
 Wait a bit before sending important emails/messages

-b) Work by layers: functional -> perfect;

 If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.

-> *'Media companies harvest your attention and transform it into revenue.'*

-> *'If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'*

 Não se pode fazer colecção de tudo.

-> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

 school rewards generalist and not focusing: the world not so.

-Bad luck vs. bad planning

 *guerrilla* has their strengths also. cena do mosquito

+> *'Media companies harvest your attention and transform it into revenue.'*

-try to hit 10% of your followers instead of trying to hit all of them at the same time.
+> *'If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.

-Do less to achieve more. make the basics in life, and you're good to go. you don't need to optimise.
 -->